My 2019 New Year Trip

 Video: The main chapel and meditation cave above at the Dhakpo monastery built by Je Gampopa

 The monastery is situated in the middle of the mountain facing towards the southwest.
 From the main road, it is dusty and zigzag for around 30km to the gate of the monastery.
-My car is quite small and low, so I was quite worried about the road, but it was fine at the end.
+My car is quite small and low, so I was quite worried about the road, but it was fine in the end.

 Once I reach the monastery, I asked the monk about the main relics of the monastery.
 Monk told me about the look-alike statue of Jetsun Gampopa in the main chapel.
 Other relics are the meditation cave, and Golden Tomb of Jetsun Gampopa situated even higher from the monastery towards the upper summit.